Samantha Mathis: Career

 In 2013, Mathis played psychiatrist Alice Calvert on the CBS television series Under the Dome, based on a novel by Stephen King.
 In 2014, she joined the cast of the FX horror drama series The Strain as Justine Feraldo, a New York City councilwoman for Staten Island.

-In October 2015, Mathias was elected National Vice President, Actors/Performers of SAG-AFTRA.
+In October 2015, Mathis was elected National Vice President, Actors/Performers of SAG-AFTRA.
 She was re-elected in 2017.

 In 2019, she appeared Off-Broadway in the role of Kate Conlee in Make Believe, a new play by Bess Wohl staged at the Second Stage Theater.
 Michael Greif directed.

 Her 2020 musical Whisper House was postponed due to the COVID-19 pandemic.

 Personal life

 Mathis met actor River Phoenix on the set of the 1993 film The Thing Called Love.
-Soon thereafter, she broke up with boyfriend John Leguizamo and started a relationship with Phoenix.
+Soon thereafter, she broke up with boyfriend and Super Mario Bros. co-star John Leguizamo and started a relationship with Phoenix.
 She was with Phoenix on October 31, 1993, the night he died at Cedars-Sinai Hospital of a drug overdose after collapsing outside The Viper Room in West Hollywood, California.

-In the autopsy report, the LASD detailed that Mathis refused several times to give more details surrounding the death of Phoenix and had told deputies at the time of Phoenix's death that she had no knowledge of his drug use.
+In the autopsy report the Los Angeles County Sheriff's Department detailed that Mathis refused several times to give more details surrounding the death of Phoenix and had told deputies at the time of Phoenix's death that she had no knowledge of his drug use.
 Mathis took a role in the film Jack and Sarah (1995), which was shot in London, to get out of the country after Phoenix's death because of the excessive press coverage.

 Mathis spoke for the first time publicly about the death of Phoenix in an interview with The Guardian in 2018.
-She elaborated on the circumstances surrounding Phoenix's death: "I knew something was wrong that night, something I didn’t understand.
-I didn’t see anyone doing drugs but he was high in a way that made me feel uncomfortable...the heroin that killed him didn’t happen until he was in the Viper Room.
-I have my suspicions about what was going on, but I didn’t see anything."
+She elaborated on the circumstances surrounding Phoenix's death: "I knew something was wrong that night, something I didn't understand.
+I didn't see anyone doing drugs but he was high in a way that made me feel uncomfortable...the heroin that killed him didn't happen until he was in the Viper Room.
+I have my suspicions about what was going on, but I didn't see anything."

-Awards and nominations

-Mathis was nominated in 1995 for a Young Artist Award, despite being 22 years old at the time of her role, at the Young Artist Awards for Best Young Actress Starring in a Motion Picture for This Is My Life (1992) and in 2005 for a Saturn Award by the Academy of Science Fiction, Fantasy & Horror Films for Best Supporting Actress on Television for Salem's Lot (2004).